wp-plugins/google-plus1-button/readme.txt

 Add automatically Google +1 button to wp post or pages.

+Choose where to add: top, bottom, both, manually in theme or in post/pagecontent

+Language is automatically configured

+* fixed  bug in save options
 == Description ==

 Plugin to add manually or automatically Google +1 button to wordpress contents.
 Configurable